About the Classic Yacht Owners Association

 Executive Committee

-• Bill Lynn, Vice Chairman (Herreshoff Classic Yacht Regatta)
+• Bill Lynn, Vice Chair (Herreshoff Classic Yacht Regatta)

 • Diana Brown, Treasurer (Nantucket Race Week and Opera House Cup)